 Psicobloc is a competition that involves solo climbing over a deep body of water.
-It is a competition open to everyone, and this year it will be held in Canada for the first time at the Aquatic Complex.
+It is a competition open to everyone, and this year it will be held in Canada for the second time at the Aquatic Complex.

 During the two-day event climbers will be required to show their speed, agility and endurance as they climb the inverse wall which is more than 16 metres high (55 feet).
 Without a rope, equipment or any other protective system, the competitors' climb will end with a playful plunge into the diving pool.

 Participants will share in $30,000 worth of prize money.